 James Giovanni Novello graduated from Florida State University with both a degree in Finance as well as a degree in Chinese Language & Culture.
 He worked in advertising for three years in fields from publishing to politics, and completed a two-year-long thesis focused on Chinese-American business practices.
 As co-founder and former president, his interests focused on finance, culture, and history.

 Maggie May graduated from Florida State University majoring in Studio Art and International Affairs and minoring in Environmental Studies and the History of Science.
 She served as publicity coordinator for Amnesty International at Florida State, interested in human rights and environmental reporting, as well as for Spire Magazine.
 She is currently pursuing a Master’s in Journalism.

 Noah Hertz is a recent graduate of Florida State University in political science and international affairs who joined Spire early in its life and helped establish it as a student organization.
 Noah served as president to Spire.

 Audrey Caraher is in her third year at FSU studying Editing, Writing, and Media and Media Communications.
 She has a passion for journalism and works with Spire as an author, editor, and designer.
 Audrey served as an editor-in-chief to Spire.

 Dani Brown // Former Editor-in-Chief

->

-> Dani Brown was born and raised in Tallahassee, Florida, and is currently a junior at FSU pursuing a degree in Editing, Writing, and Media.
-She serves as an author and editor for Spire Magazine, with particular interest in social dynamics involving gender, race, and children.
+Dani Brown was born and raised in Tallahassee, Florida, and is currently a junior at FSU pursuing a degree in Editing, Writing, and Media.
+She served as an author and editor for Spire Magazine, with particular interest in social dynamics involving gender, race, and children.
 She is also an active member of the Swing Dance Club at FSU, where she serves as a graphic design artist and marketing coordinator.